svan-jansson/OneOf.Monads/README.md

 # Monads Based on the OneOf Union Type

-This library adds common monads built upon the excellent [OneOf](https://github.com/mcintyre321/OneOf) union type library.
+This library adds common monads to the fantastic [OneOf](https://github.com/mcintyre321/OneOf) union type library.

 ## The Option Monad